vrozen/MM-Lib/README.md

 **[2]**	P. Klint and R. van Rozen.
 Micro-Machinations -A DSL for Game Economies.
 In M. Erwig, R. Paige, and E. Wyk, editors, Software Language Engineering, volume 8225 of Lecture Notes in Computer Science, pages 36–55.
 Springer International Publishing, 2013. ([PDF](http://193.23.143.188/~equaprojec/media/Uploaded_documents/SLE_2013_paper.pdf))

 **[3]**	R. van Rozen and J. Dormans.
 Adapting Game Mechanics with Micro-Machinations.
 In Foundations of Digital Games, 2014. ([to appear on this site](http://www.foundationsofdigitalgames.org))

+### Playing with MM

+AdapTower is an academic prototype which embeds the MM Lib created for the Foundations of Digital Games paper *"Adapting Game Mechanics with Micro-Machinations"*.
+Its game mechanics can be modified such that it changes the gameplay.
+The paper describes a series of mechanics mods in visual MM.
+Here we provide the [textual MM](https://github.com/vrozen/MM-Lib/tree/master/mm/tests/towers) which coincide with the paper figures.

+**Note:** The sources of AdapTower will be made available later.

 ### Using MM